James Herriot: Life

 James Alfred Wight, who was called "Alf" for short, was born on 3 October 1916 in Sunderland, County Durham, England.
 The family moved to Glasgow when James was a child, and he lived there happily until leaving for Sunderland, and then Thirsk in North Yorkshire, England, in 1940.
 He had a "soft, lilting Scottish accent," according to actor Christopher Timothy, who portrayed James Herriot in the 1978 series.

 Wight attended Yoker Primary School and Hillhead High School.
 When he was a boy in Glasgow, one of Wight's favourite pastimes was walking with his dog, an Irish Setter, in the Scottish countryside and watching it play with his friends' dogs.
 He later wrote: "I was intrigued by the character and behaviour of these animals...
 [I wanted to] spend my life working with them if possible."
 At age 12, he read an article in Meccano Magazine about veterinary surgeons and was captivated with the idea of a career treating sick animals.
-Two years later, in 1930, he decided to become a vet after the principal of Glasgow Veterinary College gave a lecture at his high school.
+Two years later, in 1930, he decided to become a vet after the principal of Glasgow Veterinary College gave a lecture at his high school, leading to his eventual professional career as a vet, first for a brief spell in Sunderland and then from 1940 for the remainder of his working life, in Thirsk, North Yorkshire.